 Basics of the model structure

 In SpineOpt.jl, the model structure is generated based on the input data, allowing it to be used for a multitude of different problems.
-Here, we aim to provide you with a basic understanding of the SpineOpt.jl model and data structure, while the Object Classes, Relationship Classes, Parameters, and Parameter Value Lists sections provide more in-depth explanations of each concept.
+Here, we aim to provide you with a basic understanding of the SpineOpt.jl model and data structure, while the Entity Classes, Parameters, and Parameter Value Lists sections provide more in-depth explanations of each concept.

 Introduction to object classes

-Essentially, Object Classes represents different types of objects or entities that make up the model.
+Essentially, zero-dimensional Entity Classes represent different types of objects that make up the model.
 For example, every power plant in the model is represented as an object of the object class unit, every power line as an object of the object class connection, and so forth.
 In order to add any new entity to a model, a new object has to be added to desired object class in the input data.

 Each object class has a very specific purpose in SpineOpt.jl, so understanding their differences is key.
-The Object Classes can be roughly divided into three distinctive groups, namely Systemic object classes, Structural object classes, and Meta object classes.
+These can be roughly divided into three distinctive groups, namely Systemic object classes, Structural object classes, and Meta object classes.

 Systemic object classes

-As the name implies, system Object Classes are used to describe the system to be modelled.
+As the name implies, systemic object classes are used to describe the system to be modelled.
 Essentially, they define what you want to model.
 These include:

 Structural object classes

-Structural Object Classes are used to define the temporal and stochastic structure of the modelled problem, as well as custom User Constraints.
-Unlike the above system Object Classes, the structural Object Classes are more about how you want to model, instead of strictly what you want to model.
+Structural object classes are used to define the temporal and stochastic structure of the modelled problem, as well as custom User Constraints.
+Unlike the above Systemic object classes, the structural object classes are more about how you want to model, instead of strictly what you want to model.
 These include:

 Meta object classes

-Meta Object Classes are used for defining things on the level of models or above, like model output and even multiple models for problem decompositions.
+Meta object classes are used for defining things on the level of models or above, like output and even other models for problem decompositions.
 These include:

 Introduction to relationship classes

-While Object Classes define all the objects or entities that make up a model, Relationship Classes define how those entities are related to each other.
-Thus, Relationship Classes hold no meaning on their own, and always include at least one object class.
+While object_classes define all the objects that make up a model, relationship classes (multidimensional Entity Classes) define how those entities are related to each other.
+Thus, they hold no meaning on their own, and always include at least one object class.

 Systemic relationship classes